Dissapoint/ISCG5421/Journal/Journal.md

 *I spent today finishing up on some of the extra stuff like testing and comments that are required*

+# 6/06/2020

+*i pushed everything that needed updating to the github, if everything goes well i should be done*

 # 30/06/2020